HorizonChaser12/FoodApp/README.md

 # food_app

-This is a Food app frontend project made entirely using Flutter and Dart.
+This is a Frontend only Food App project made entirely using Flutter and Dart.
 The objective of this project was to uplift my understanding of Flutter and to learn in a project-based space.

 # Credits